c19witness/uk-covid19-inquiry/2023-10-18_module-2/1_Professor_James_Rubin.rst

 First bullet point:

 "- We've had a steer from Peter Heneghan (Deputy Director of Digital at No 10 ...) via ...
-(PHE ...), NOT to pursue the 'fist-bump' work, as it may distract from the hand washing messaging.
+(PHE ...), NOT to pursue the 'fist-bump' work, as it may distract from the :outline:`hand washing` messaging.
 There was concern that even carrying out the demo was a risk."

 So my question was whether you were aware of this steer or the suggestion that the so-called fist bump work should stop?